 Conflict of Interest Policy Disclosure

-Campbell, Lee & Ross Investment Management Inc. (CLRIM)
+Campbell, Lee & Ross Investment Management Inc. (CLRIM) conflict of interest disclosure

 The purpose of this policy is to protect the interests of CLRIM and its clients.
 In the regular course of business, agents and employees of CLRIM may have the opportunity to advance their own personal interests with or against the interests of CLRIM and its clients.
 Acting in such a manner is unacceptable and any party who acts outside the best interests of its clients or of CLRIM may be subject to disciplinary action.